Outfit8TSB/TransferTool/README.md

 to transfer players to upon Geyser receives a Java transfer packet.

-[^1]: Technically it could work if Geyser is also running on the same Java port, but that's usually not the case.
+[^1]: Technically it could work if Geyser is also running on the same Java port(by Cloning Remote port On), but that's usually not the case.

 # Configuration
 There are two main configuration options: